AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

   Lime3DS emulator</a>
   (for previewing the custom system font)

+- At least 1080p of screen resolution (needed for CTR Font Converter)

 Recommended OS: Windows 10 or 11 - FontTool is not compatible with Linux